Ammar al-Baluchi: Marriage to Aafia Siddiqui

-Capture and treatment in US custody
+Arrest by U.S. authorities in Pakistan

-Siddiqui was arrested 29 April 2003 in Karachi along with al-Attash.
-Baluchi had a copy of a letter to Osama bin Laden from Saudi scholars in his pocket, a computer disk containing a draft of a letter to bin Laden, two images of the September 11 attacks, and a perfume bottle containing low-concentration cyanide used to bleach and perfume clothes.
-Baluchi was also accused of discussing the possibility of exporting explosives to the United States through textile companies, but claims to have no knowledge of what conversation is being referenced.
+Siddiqui was arrested 29 April 2003 in Karachi along with al-Attash. al-Baluchi had a copy of a letter to Osama bin Laden from Saudi scholars in his pocket, a computer disk containing a draft of a letter to bin Laden, two images of the September 11 attacks, and a perfume bottle containing low-concentration cyanide used to bleach and perfume clothes. al-Baluchi was also accused of discussing the possibility of exporting explosives to the United States through textile companies, but claims to have no knowledge of what conversation is being referenced.
 The arrests led to the arrests of Jawad al-Bashar and Farzand Shah.
 On 7 November 2003, a detainee was interrogated and said that Mohamed Atta and Ramzi bin al-Shibh spoke briefly in August 2000 about a "Losh" who had asked Atta if he could travel to the United States to help with any potential plots, having already asked Mohammed three months earlier.
-Authorities allege this is a reference to Baluchi.
+Authorities allege this is a reference to al-Baluchi.

+Custody at CIA black sites in Afghanistan

 Baluchi was extensively tortured by the CIA after his arrest, while being held at a CIA black site north of Kabul, Afghanistan.
 The extent of his torture was detailed in a 2008 report by the CIA's inspector general, declassified in March 2022.
-According to the inspector general, Baluchi was held there "extra-legally" as he was a Pakistani citizen who no longer presented a terrorist threat, and it was not clear to him whether Baluchi's torture was even intended to elicit information; the inspector general concluded that Baluchi's torture ultimately yielded no useful intelligence.
+According to the inspector general, al-Baluchi was held there "extra-legally" as he was a Pakistani citizen who no longer presented a terrorist threat, and it was not clear to him whether al-Baluchi's torture was even intended to elicit information; the inspector general concluded that al-Baluchi's torture ultimately yielded no useful intelligence.

-While in CIA custody, Baluchi served as a "training prop" to teach torture techniques to trainee CIA interrogators.
-One torture technique, known as "walling", was often practiced on Baluchi.
-In it, trainees would line up and take turns "shoving" a naked and tied-up Baluchi head-first into a plywood wall behind him, with sessions typically lasting for a few hours each.
-One of the instructors identified the goal being to "bounce" Baluchi's head off the wall.
-Analysis carried out by a neuropsychologist in 2018 found "abnormalities indicating moderate to severe brain damage" consistent with traumatic brain injury in Baluchi's brain.
+While in CIA custody, al-Baluchi served as a "training prop" to teach torture techniques to trainee CIA interrogators.
+One torture technique, known as "walling", was often practiced on al-Baluchi.
+In it, trainees would line up and take turns "shoving" a naked and tied-up al-Baluchi head-first into a plywood wall behind him, with sessions typically lasting for a few hours each.
+One of the instructors identified the goal being to "bounce" al-Baluchi's head off the wall.
+Analysis carried out by a neuropsychologist in 2018 found "abnormalities indicating moderate to severe brain damage" consistent with traumatic brain injury in al-Baluchi's brain.
 In addition, the inspector general said that interrogators in the black site also carried out torture that went beyond the CIA's guidelines, including dousing him with ice water and forcing him to kneel backwards with a stick behind his knees in a stress position.
 In a senate report from 2014, officials noted: "al-Baluchi was tortured and forcibly dunked into a tub filled with ice water.
 CIA interrogators forcibly kept his head under water while he struggled to breathe and beat him repeatedly with a truncheon-like object hitting him and smashing his head against a wall."